beric7/material_segmentation/README.md

  --channels = number of classes (we have four, the default has been set to four).
  --pretrained = if there is a pretrained model to start with then include the path to the model weights here.
 ```

+Run the following command:
+(there is an example shell script file, 'var_8plus_40epoch_3-2021_ca.sh' we used for training provided in the 'Training' folder).
 ```
 python main_plus.py -data_directory '/PATH TO DATA DIRECTORY/' -exp_directory '/PATH TO SAVE CHECKPOINTS/' \
 --epochs 40 --batch 2